Jewels of Mary I: Jewels at Mary's accession

 In April 1553, Lady Mary was given a table diamond with a pendant pearl which had belonged to Anne Seymour, Duchess of Somerset.
 At the same time, Jane Dudley, Duchess of Northumberland, was given a tablet locket with a clock, enamelled black, which had also belonged to the Duchess of Somerset.
+Robert Wingfield wrote that Mary was told of the death of Edward VI in July 1553 by her goldsmith Robert Raynes.
+Raynes was employed to engrave official seals, and provided gold chains and flagons for diplomatic gifts.
+He made the cramp rings which were distributed by the monarch on Good Friday.
+Raynes was granted the manor of Stanford on Soar in Nottinghamshire in 1558.
+Richard Wilbram or Wilbraham was appointed keeper and master of the Jewel House.

 Mary got custody of jewels which had belonged to her father and mother, Henry VIII and Catherine of Aragon, in 1553 when she became queen.
 According to Hugues Cousin le Vieux, an Imperial courtier and quartermaster, Henry Dudley had taken some jewels and rings from the royal treasury to reward potential supporters of the Duke of Northumberland and Lady Jane Grey in France.
 The Imperial ambassador Simon Renard had reported this story as an unconfirmed rumour in July 1553.
 Some manuscript inventories of jewels from 1553, and published versions or derivatives, appear to be connected with Lady Jane Grey, Andrew Dudley and Arthur Stourton, Keeper of Westminster Palace, or with the Duchess of Somerset, but the evidence is unclear.
 One list includes a zibellino, a sable skin with a gold head with a ruby tongue and gold feet and paws, which appears the inventory of Henry VIII.
 Some of the jewels had been issued for weddings, and Edward VI had requested by warrant a diamond jewel with a pendant pearl for Mary to wear in April 1553.